Lorenzo Gabanizza: Career

 "In short another great effort from one of Italy’s finest artists and we can certainly say that we leave the musical table, fully fed and incredibly satisfied."

 In October 2021, he releases a new single featuring the multi platinum Jeff Christie under the label MTS Records by multi awarded Manager Michael Stover and mastered by Greg Calbi.
 The song gets terrific press and reaches an impressive list of accolades: #1 in iTunes Country Charts, South Africa; #1 in the European Indie Charts; #4 in the World Indie Charts; #3 in the MTV USA Spotify chart; while the related video clip wins the 4th Golden Wheat Awards, the Toronto Alternative Film Festival and got an official selection at the Munich Music Video Awards, International Music Awards (London) and Malabar Film Festival (India).
-Chadwick Easton from Melody Maker Magazine writes that the song's "Melodic strengths are sure to attract countless listeners and it delivers a timeless message without ever condescending to listeners.
-That’s a rare achievement.
-It’s far from the final achievement we’ll hear from this outstanding artist; his creative spirit seems to fly higher with each new outing.
-Lorenzo Gabanizza’s new single ranks among the year’s best and should open many new doors."
 After the success of their first release, Lorenzo and Jeff decide to release a new single written and composed by Lorenzo himself: "I guess I am the only one".
 Lorenzo "Encourage many upcoming musicians with the lyrics of the song, as he is urging people to believe in themselves and in their abilities."
 What also makes this song memorable is that it includes previous members of the band Christie: drummer Paul Fenton and bass guitarist Kevin Moore.
 The song, reaches #7 in the UK iTunes Charts, #3 in the World Indie Charts and #1 in the European Indie Charts.

 In 2023, Lorenzo and Jeff release a third single, "I don't want to live without you" which reaches #4 in the UK iTunes Adult contemporary charts.
 The videoclip, wins multiple awards globally.

 In 2024, Lorenzo he's back at work with Jeff Christie again.
 The new song, "Rainy day Man", is an acoustic ballad with the typical sounds and essentiality of the genre.
 Released under Robot Distro, digital branch of the Slipknot label Golden Robot Records, and mastered by Peter Maher, engineer for U2 and Rolling Stones, it only further consolidates the success of the Italian-British duo, placing #2 in the Spotify charts in Iceland, #6 in the UK Rock iTunes charts and #1 for two weeks in the European indie chart.